fbpx

 Some studies suggest that oral bacteria can enter the bloodstream and contribute to a thickening of the arterial walls or clot formation.
 Any blockage of the arteries can lead to heart attacks.

-It is very important that every individual has good up to date oral hygiene techniques to minimise the collection of plaque in the mouth.
-Regular visits to your dentist, hygienist and in some cases a specialist periodontist is a good way in ensuring that conditions are picked up and managed, to reduce risk of future problems.
+It is very important that every individual has good, up-to-date oral hygiene techniques to minimise the collection of plaque in the mouth.
+Regular visits to your dentist, hygienist, and, in some cases, a specialist periodontist are a good way to ensure that conditions are picked up and managed to reduce the risk of future problems.

 written by Dr Amit Dodia